Sovos Docs

 }

-GET /documents/{countryCode}/{documentId}/notifications
+GET /documents/BE/{documentId}/notifications

 NameTypeRequiredDescription